An Image-based Typology for Visualization: Discussion of Expert Research Group Findings

 \subsubsection{\textbf{Surfaces and Volume Rendering}}

 Early on, we separated surface and volume renderings into two separate codes.
 Several of us, however, found it challenging to perceive differences between the two.
 Volumes, for example, can be rendered semi-transparently (looking cloud-like) or opaquely, the latter having the appearance of a surface.
-We decided that ``recognizing'' an image type at this level of detail (\eg, whether surfaces are rendered from voxel or mesh data) was unreliable and may not even be important for describing a figure's visual content as the underlying algorithmic techniques would be transparent to viewers.
-In machine learning, visualization, and computer graphics, it has been argued that high-level concepts directly contribute to reasoning~\cite{chen2019looks, wang2020toward}.
+We decided that ``recognizing'' an image type at this level of detail (\eg, whether surfaces are rendered from voxel or mesh data) was unreliable and may not even be important for describing a figure's visual content as the underlying algorithmic techniques transparent to viewers.
+Eventually, high-level concepts can directly contribute to reasoning~\cite{chen2019looks, wang2020toward}.
 Applying this principle and removing the specific details of a technique enabled us to focus on what all instances of a given type have in common, and we thus combined surface and volume techniques.